NEOlson-codes/AES_Encryption_C/uController_Encryption/README.md

 Expansions: The first iteration of the project is as described above.
 However, I would like to use it as
          a starting place for exploring some other aspects of the STM32, such as internal memory protection.
-         Potential add on features:
-         - Reading from and writing to SD card
-         - Read/write from/to PC
-         - Augment protection of stored data using any chip-specific functions
+         Potential add on features: reading from and writing to SD card, read/write from/to PC, augment protection of stored data using any chip-specific functions